HildeLa/Photometry_preprocessing/README.md

 # Moved to ranczlab/vestibular_vr_processing repo
-# This repo is archived
+# This repo is archived as of 03 Feb 2025

 # Photometry_preprocessing
  For preprocessing photometry signal